Supporting Inclusion and Emotional Regulation in Schools.

 Example 2:

-Another Y6 child identifies that the same character is perhaps not 'angry'.
+A Y4 child identifies that the same character is perhaps not 'angry'.
 They believe he is actually 'embarrassed'.

 - They learn the real message of embarrassment is: A social threat.
 Feeling exposed or judged in front of others.
 Something felt deeply unfair.